rugbyprof/4143-PLC/Assignments/P03/colors.md

 ## Image Pixel Colors

-Yes, Go has a standard library package called `image` that you can use for basic image manipulation tasks, including reading pixel data.
-If you need more advanced functionality, there's also a third-party package called `github.com/disintegration/imaging`, which extends the standard `image` package.
+- Go has a standard library package called `image` that you can use for basic image manipulation tasks, including reading pixel data.
+- If you need more advanced functionality, there's also a third-party package called `github.com/disintegration/imaging`, which extends the standard `image` package.

 Here's a simple example using the standard `image` package to read the color of each pixel in an image: